mercer6969/acm-project/README.md

 ## Overview

-The SOLIS-1 is a ground-based autonomous system acting as the "brain" for a fleet of 50+ active satellites navigating a hazardous debris field in LEO.
+SOLIS is a ground-based autonomous system acting as the "brain" for a fleet of 50+ active satellites navigating a hazardous debris field in LEO.
 It continuously ingests orbital telemetry, predicts conjunctions up to 24 hours ahead, and autonomously plans and executes collision avoidance maneuvers — all without human intervention.

 ---